-As a club, we have a trained Welfare Officer which is requirement to be a British Gymnastics (BG) registered club.
+As a club, we have two trained Welfare Officers.
 The Welfare Officer has the designated responsibility for safeguarding.
-The Welfare Officer plays a key role supporting child-centred practice and ensuring robust safeguarding arrangements are in place in the club.
-SDG remains fully committed to continually improving our safeguarding practice and support to help ensure gymnastics has a positive impact on all children in our sport.
+The Welfare Officers plays a key role supporting child-centred practice and ensuring robust safeguarding arrangements are in place in the club.